Tompkins Financial (NYSEAMERICAN:TMP) Upgraded to “Hold” at Zacks Investment Research

-Tompkins Financial (NYSEAMERICAN:TMP – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research note issued to investors on Wednesday, Zacks.com reports.
+Tompkins Financial (NYSEAMERICAN:TMP – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a report issued on Tuesday, Zacks.com reports.

 According to Zacks, “Tompkins Financial Corporation is a financial services company with $5.5 billion in assets serving the Central, Western and Hudson Valley regions of New York and the Southeastern region of Pennsylvania.
 Headquartered in Ithaca, NY, Tompkins Financial is parent to Tompkins Trust Company, Tompkins Bank of Castile, Tompkins Mahopac Bank, Tompkins VIST Bank, Tompkins Insurance Agencies, Inc., and offers wealth management services through Tompkins Financial Advisors. “

-Institutional investors have recently modified their holdings of the stock.
-Public Employees Retirement System of Ohio increased its holdings in Tompkins Financial by 42.0% during the 4th quarter.
-Public Employees Retirement System of Ohio now owns 575 shares of the financial services provider’s stock worth $48,000 after purchasing an additional 170 shares during the last quarter.
-Sheaff Brock Investment Advisors LLC bought a new position in Tompkins Financial during the third quarter worth $202,000.
-Advisor Group Holdings Inc. boosted its holdings in Tompkins Financial by 1,484.2% in the third quarter.
-Advisor Group Holdings Inc. now owns 2,503 shares of the financial services provider’s stock worth $203,000 after purchasing an additional 2,345 shares during the period.
-ESL Trust Services LLC bought a new stake in Tompkins Financial during the fourth quarter valued at $206,000.
-Finally, Arjuna Capital acquired a new stake in shares of Tompkins Financial during the third quarter worth $207,000.
-Hedge funds and other institutional investors own 59.23% of the company’s stock.
+Several large investors have recently bought and sold shares of the company.
+Public Employees Retirement System of Ohio increased its stake in shares of Tompkins Financial by 42.0% during the 4th quarter.
+Public Employees Retirement System of Ohio now owns 575 shares of the financial services provider’s stock valued at $48,000 after acquiring an additional 170 shares during the last quarter.
+ESL Trust Services LLC acquired a new position in shares of Tompkins Financial during the 4th quarter valued at about $206,000.
+Sheaff Brock Investment Advisors LLC acquired a new position in shares of Tompkins Financial during the 3rd quarter valued at about $202,000.
+Advisor Group Holdings Inc. increased its stake in shares of Tompkins Financial by 1,484.2% during the 3rd quarter.
+Advisor Group Holdings Inc. now owns 2,503 shares of the financial services provider’s stock valued at $203,000 after acquiring an additional 2,345 shares during the last quarter.
+Finally, Arjuna Capital acquired a new position in shares of Tompkins Financial during the 3rd quarter valued at about $207,000.
+59.23% of the stock is currently owned by institutional investors and hedge funds.

 Tompkins Financial Company Profile (Get Rating)